electricimp/imp-central-impt/CommandsManual.md

 Applicable to the following impCentral API entities &mdash; Account, Product, Device Group, Device and Deployment &mdash; these rules govern how *impt* searches an entity:

-- There is an order of attributes for every entity type (see below).
+- There is an order of attributes for every entity type (described in the subsections below).
+- Some of the entity types additionally support hierarchical identifiers (described in the subsections below).
+- If an entity type supports a hierarchical identifier and the specified value matches the hierarchical identifier pattern, *impt* searches an entity by parsing the hierarchical identifier.
+If one and only one entity is found, the search is stopped.
-- *impt* starts from the first attribute in the order and searches the specified value for this attribute.
+- Otherwise, *impt* starts from the first attribute in the order of the entity type supported attributes and searches the specified value for this attribute.
 - If no entity is found for this attribute, the tool searches the specified value for the next attribute in the order.
 - If at least one entity is found for the particular attribute, the search is stopped.
 - If no entity is found for all attributes, or more than one entity is found, then, depending on a particular command, that may be considered as a success (for all `list` commands) or as a fail (for all other commands).

+An Entity Identifier must not be empty.

 ### Account Identifier ###

-Option: `--owner <ACCOUNT_IDENTIFIER>`

-Attributes accepted as <ACCOUNT_IDENTIFIER> (in order of search):
+Attributes accepted as `<ACCOUNT_IDENTIFIER>` (in order of search):

 - `"me"` (a predefined word, means the current logged-in account)
 - Account ID (always unique)